 Marketing Myth No. 6: A world-class logo will make customers love you.

-To be remarkable means to be worthy of notice or attention.
+means to be worthy of notice or attention.
 You must create a product or service that wows your ideal and likely buyers if you want to generate sustainable word of mouth.
 You must offer a superior customer service experience, the highest quality product on the market or an experience unlike anything currently being offered by your competition.

 The most selfish thing you can do for your business is to overdeliver to your ideal and likely buyers.